agalex1974/CreoSurfaceReconstructionFromPC/README.md

 # CreoSurfaceReconstructionFromPC
-Paremetric Surface Reconstruction in Creo using the Creo Toolkit
+Paremetric Surface Reconstruction from a Point Cloud in Creo using the Creo Toolkit.